Basal-cell carcinoma: Nodular basal-cell carcinoma

 Nodular basal-cell carcinoma (also known as "classic basal-cell carcinoma") accounts for 50% of all BCC.
 It most commonly occurs on the sun-exposed areas of the head and neck.
 Histopathology shows aggregates of basaloid cells with well-defined borders, showing a peripheral palisading of cells and one or more typical clefts.
 Such clefts are caused by shrinkage of mucin during tissue fixation and staining.
-Central necrosis with eosinophilic, granular features may be also present, as well as mucin.
+Central necrosis with eosinophilic, granular features may also be present, as well as mucin.
 The heavy aggregates of mucin determine a cystic structure.
-Calcification may be also present, especially in long-standing lesions.
+Calcification may also be present, especially in long-standing lesions.
 Mitotic activity is usually not so evident, but a high mitotic rate may be present in more aggressive lesions.
 Adenoidal BCC can be classified as a variant of NBCC, characterized by basaloid cells with a reticulated configuration extending into the dermis.

 Other subtypes

 Other more specific subtypes of basal-cell carcinoma include: